 Dr. E. C. Hurley, Ph.D, was selected and trained as an EMDR trainer by Francine Shapiro the developer of Eye Movement Desensitization and Reprocessing (EMDR).
-He has provided EMDR trainings world-wide including various locations in the United States, Europe, Israel, and Asia.
+An Approved EMDR trainer by the EMDR Institute and the EMDR International Association (EMDRIA), he has provided EMDR trainings world-wide including various locations in the United States, Europe, Israel, and Asia.
+He is an approved trainer in EMDR Early Intervention programs including Recent-Traumatic Events Protocol (R-TEP), the Group-Traumatic Events Protocol (G-TEP) and the Immediate Stabilization Procotol (ISP) developed by Dr. Gary Quinn, MD.
 E. C. has been a licensed psychotherapist since 1980.
 He is an Approved Supervisor with the the American Association for Marriage and Family Therapy (AAMFT) and also an Approved Consultant and instructor with the EMDR profesional organization EMDR International Association (EMDRIA).
 He is a Board Certified Expert in Traumatic Stress (BCET) and a Diplomate with the American Academy of Experts in Traumatic Stress.

 A retired Army Colonel with over 33 years of service in the U.S. Army and Army Reserve, his numerous assignments range from duty in the United States, Germany, Korea, and military operations during Operations Desert Shield/Desert Storm.
 His military awards include the Army Meritorious Service medal (awarded 3 times), the Bronze Star medal, and the Legion of Merit.